carlosjennings1991/kickstarter_analysis/README.md

 ![Theater Outcomes vs Launch](https://github.com/carlosjennings1991/kickstarter_analysis/blob/main/resources/Theater_Outcomes_vs_Launch.png)

 Louise wants to know if there's an optimal time to launch a campaign like hers.
-It turns out, there definitely is an ideal time - May and June.
+It turns out, there definitely is an ideal time - May, June and July, which have success rate far above the norm, especially May.
+Conversely, she should not launch a kickstarter for a play in December, where the success rate dips down almost to the failure rate.